A strengthened bound on the number of states required to characterize maximum parsimony distance: Conclusions

 We have shown that there always exists an optimal convex character with at most $2d_{\mathrm{MP}}(T_1, T_2)$ states, improving upon the previous bound of $7d_{\mathrm{MP}}(T_1, T_2)-5$.
 We conjecture that our bound can be further strengthened to $d_{\mathrm{MP}}(T_1, T_2)+1$ states, which would then match our lower bound.
 We have several reasons for believing this.
 First, the unique states bound inherent in Theorem \ref{thm:moonshot}, beyond which good pairs are guaranteed to exist, can probably be improved for repeating states with multiplicity 3 or higher.
 However, it becomes increasingly difficult and intricate to argue that in $T_2$ the parsimony score of the relabelled character $\newchi$ does not decrease too much compared to the original character $\chi$.
 Also, a strengthening of Theorem \ref{thm:moonshot} does not automatically improve the overall bound on the number of states required in an optimal convex character.
 A second reason for optimism is that our technique currently only considers \emph{unique} states that are adjacent in $T_1$ to a \emph{single} repeating state $B$.
 It is plausible that both unique and repeating states can function as blocking states in a wider array of situations than presently used.
 However, the technicalities involved will indeed be considerable.
-By way of illustration, we have a sketch proof, not shown here, that for $d_{\mathrm{MP}}(T_1, T_2)=2$, 3 states are sufficient, but the techniques involved in the proof and the resulting details are rather specific and are not - yet! - generalisable.
+By way of illustration, we have a sketch proof, not shown here, that for $d_{\mathrm{MP}}(T_1, T_2)=2$, 3 states are sufficient, but the techniques involved in the proof and the resulting details are rather specific and are not yet generalisable.
+Third, although only a purely empirical insight, the experiment in Section \ref{sec:experiment} hints that it is far more likely that our upper bound needs to be reduced significantly, than that the lower bound needs to be increased.